Welcome to

 Spirituality Resources

-We are now in the season of Ordinary Time, However, for us baptized in the power of Christ and living in the age of the Spirit and of the Kingdom, no day is ordinary.
-Everyday is extraordinary.
-Click here for some resources to help you celebrate well this extra-Ordinary Time.
+We are now in the season of Ordinary Time.
+For us baptized in the power of Christ and living in the age of the Spirit and of the Kingdom, we know its roots and foundations comes from the gift of the Son of God.
+Click here for some resources to help you celebrate well this season of growing in the Spirit.

 ** Visiting Old St. Mary's